11ty/eleventy-plugin-vite/README.md

 ### CommonJS `.eleventy.js` Config

 > [!NOTE]
 > This plugin is written in ESM, therefore `require` is not possible.
-If your .eleventy.js config is in CommonJS make it async and create a dynamic import as shown below.
+If your .eleventy.js config uses CommonJS, make it async and create a dynamic import as shown below.

 ```js
 module.exports = async function (eleventyConfig) {